Nairda015/Upskill.EventSourcing/Conclusion.md

 ## Conclusions

 ### Categories Commands
-- [x] AddCategory - unique name and parent
+- [x] AddCategory - unique name and parent, parent can be null
 - [x] DeleteCategory - only if empty and dont have subcategories //TODO: check in OpenSearch

 ### Products Commands: